About the scheme

 Distance selling pharmacies

-Distance selling pharmacy (DSP) contractors who provided some but not all of the required information to meet the NHS Choices gateway criterion will also receive an email from the NHSBSA on 10 August 2017 requesting that they provide the NHS Choices help desk with all the required information by 10 September 2017.
+Distance selling pharmacy (DSP) contractors who provided some but not all of the required information to meet the NHS Choices gateway criterion also received an email from the NHSBSA on 10 August 2017 requesting that they provide the NHS Choices help desk with all the required information by 10 September 2017.

 Read the content of the email